dmbrownlee/demo/networkplus/labfiles/lab12-1/README.md

 Open '/Users/[USERNAME]/demo/networkplus/labfiles/lab12-1/IPv6-NDP.pcapng' in Wireshark.

 ## Lab
 The Neighbor Discovery Protocol (NDP) makes the IPv6 automation magic work.
 NDP consists of four different packet types: Neighbor solicitation, Neighbor advertisement, Router solicitation, and Router advertisement.
+Now let's see how it works!

 **How does the Neighbor solicitation and Neighbor advertisement segments of NDP replace IPv4’s Address Resolution Protocol (ARP)?**